Our radiation oncology team is known for developing the most advanced cancer therapies, including radiosurgery.

 Patients who undergo radiosurgery treatment in the morning can return to daily activities in the afternoon.
 Radiosurgery often requires a single dose of treatment but in some cases may require up to five sessions.

 Our radiosurgery technology allows us to match the shape and size of the tumor from all angles, shape the radiation beam to deliver different levels of radiation intensity, and protect healthy tissue during radiation treatment.
 Two of the state-of-the-art systems we use in radiosurgery include:

-- The Edge® Radiosurgery System: We were the first hospital in North America to offer the Edge®, the most advanced radiosurgery treatment available.
+- The Edge® Radiosurgery System: As the first hospital in North America to offer the Edge®, we have treated more patients than any other hospital and the region.
+The Edge® is the most advanced radiosurgery treatment available.
 Its knife-like beam targets and treats tumors that are difficult to reach with traditional surgery.
-The Edge® Radiosurgery System uses a real-time tumor tracking system so clinicians can detect slight tumor movement.
+The Edge® uses a real-time tumor tracking system so clinicians can detect slight tumor movement.
 This minimizes the amount of radiation hitting surrounding healthy tissue.